-Fire and Explosion Hazards: This product is classified as a C1 combustible product.
-There is little risk of an explosion from this product if commercial quantities are involved in a fire.
+Fire and Explosion Hazards: This product is classified as a C1 combustible liquid.
+There is no risk of an explosion from this product under normal circumstances if it is involved in a fire.
 Violent steam generation or eruption may occur upon application of direct water stream on hot liquids.
 Vapours from this product are heavier than air and may accumulate in sumps, pits and other low-lying spaces, forming potentially explosive mixtures.
 They may also flash back considerable distances.